fastlabel/fastlabel-python-sdk/README.md

 )
 ```

-If you wish to retrieve more than 1000 data sets, please refer to the Task [sample code](#get-tasks).
+If you wish to retrieve more than 1000 datasets, please refer to the Task [sample code](#get-tasks).

 ### Update Dataset